UK Conservative MP who watched porn during debate resigns

-British Conservative MP Neil Parish announced his resignation on Saturday after confessing to having watched porn videos during a debate in the House of Commons, something of which other parliamentarians accused him.
+British Conservative MP Neil Parish aresigned on Saturday after confessing to watching pornographic videos during a debate in the House of Commons, something of which other parliamentarians accused him.

 “I was looking for tractors,” the 65-year-old former farmer told the BBC.
-“But I landed on another page that had a similar name and I was looking at it for a while.
+“But I landed on another page that had a similar name and I was looking for a moment.
 I shouldn’t have,” Parish tried to explain.

 “But the mistake, my big mistake, was that I went back a second time and it was deliberate”, in a moment of “loss of control”He said almost on the verge of tears.